-The task is the main entity of the HacknPlan system.
+In the HacknPlan system, the task is the primary component.
 It represents a small and specific piece of work to be done, and it can be classified by different aspects or characteristics relative to your project organization.

 - Backlog: The backlog is a container for future work.
-Many times you create a task but you don’t know when you’ll work on it, so it’s added to the backlog.
-It’s possible to add tasks directly to boards too.
+If you’re uncertain about when to start a task, then you can add it to the backlog.
+However, it’s also possible to add tasks directly to boards.

 - Planned: HacknPlan is designed for iterative development, so when a task is ready to be started it should be assigned to a specific kanban board, where the work is tracked.
 This puts the task in the Planned stage, meaning that it will be accomplished during a specific milestone but it hasn’t been started yet.

-- In progress: This means someone already started working on the task.
+- In progress: This means someone has already started working on the task.

-- Testing: Most of the times, a task is somehow evaluated after is theoretically finished, in order to verify that it fulfilled its purpose.
-This stage is for that matter, and the testing will vary a lot depending on the type of task: testing some feature in the game, evaluating a concept art, a music track, checking a model works properly in the engine… It’s quite common a task moves among In progress and Testing stages several times, as part of a process of correction and re-evaluation.
+- Testing: Most of the time, a task is somehow evaluated after is theoretically finished, to verify that it fulfilled its purpose.
+This stage is for that matter, and the testing will vary a lot depending on the type of task, such as testing a feature in the game, evaluating a concept art or a music track, checking a model works properly in the engine… It’s quite common for a task to move between In progress and Testing stages several times as part of a correction and re-evaluation process.

 If a task is moved to another board the status of the task will be “reset”, meaning it will go back to the Planned stage.